Niks is a travel lover. After exploring some amazing places, he writes about the benefits and myths about traveling to serve travelers.

 This is a myth, which some introverts consider as a disadvantage.
 Traveling in groups and socializing with people has many benefits.
 But it is not mandatory.
 You don't have to dance with the mobs at the Times New Square, New York, (though it is amazing) to prove that you had a fun-filled travel memory.
-At times you can avoid roaming around the crowded destinations if that's not what you want.
+At times you can avoid roaming around crowded destinations if that's not what you want.

 This is the most common myth about traveling.
-Yes, traveling at the world-famous tourist destinations does need to have a good amount of money in your pockets and your bank.
-But Travelling doesn't mean packing your bags, putting on your spacesuit, entering in the rocket and landing on the Moon!
+Yes, traveling to the world-famous tourist destinations does need to have a good amount of money in your pockets and your bank.
+But Travelling doesn't mean packing your bags, putting on your spacesuit, entering in the rocket, and landing on the Moon!
 You can always visit that spot on the outskirts of your city which is less expensive.
 What if you visited it a lot of times?

 Saving your money for traveling is the best investment that you can do.
-I m the kind of person who will spend money to see the sunflower fields, which is the part of the earth dressed in gold.
-The combination of sunflowers and the sunlight falling on them, rather than spending money on real gold.
+I'm the kind of person who will spend money to see the sunflower fields; which is the part of the earth dressed in gold -The combination of sunflowers and the sunlight falling on them, rather than spending money on real gold.
 Plus, there are many offers and information available on the internet, which can help you with the cost-cutting.
 Various "travel and work remotely" schemes are emerging too.
 So get rid of this myth and keep wandering.

 Yes, it does needs planning.
 Especially, for long distances or if you are flying abroad.
 But, if you have no weekend plans for a two days trip, then it's not a disadvantage. how? let me tell you.